 The Cause:

-THC naturally binds to the submandibular glands in your mouth, temporarily pausing saliva production.
+THC can sometimes binds to the glands in your mouth, temporarily pausing saliva production.

 How to Prevent It:

-Hydrate heavily before taking the gummy.
-Once cottonmouth sets in, drinking water helps, but chewing sugar-free gum or sucking on a tart hard candy is the fastest way to force your salivary glands to kick back on.
+Hydrate before taking the gummy.
+Once cottonmouth sets in, drinking water helps, but eating something sweet or sucking on a candy is the fastest way to force your salivary glands to kick back on.

 5. The “Munchies” (Overeating)

-You suddenly have an uncontrollable, bottomless desire to eat every sugary and salty snack in your pantry, potentially ruining your diet and causing severe stomach aches the next day.
+You suddenly have a desire to eat every sugary and salty snack in your pantry, potentially ruining your diet and if you are not carefull and eat too much, it can cause stomach aches the next day.

 The Cause:

-THC stimulates your brain, making food smell and taste exponentially better, while temporarily suppressing the hormone that tells your body it is full.
+THC stimulates your brain, making food smell and taste better.

 How to Prevent It: